How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Plus, email allows for greater personalization of content (which is partly why people check their email so religiously in the first place).

-And that personalization is great news for marketers because that means they can boost their conversions even higher
+And that personalization is great news for marketers because that means they can boost their conversions even higher.

 As you can see from the results below from an Upland Software study, marketers found that there are some huge benefits that go along with greater email personalization.

-Higher open rates are, of course, one of the most important results.
 But it’s also worth noting that more personalization also means a higher CTR, greater customer satisfaction, and ultimately more sales.

 And last but certainly not least, all of these benefits to email marketing add up into a significantly higher return on investment.